antorsae/music-organizer/pipeline/persona.md

 Note: `format_tags` includes all format information (SACD, FLAC, etc.), but `final_path` only includes special audiophile tags like [SACD] in the folder name, not basic formats like [FLAC].

+**IMPORTANT: DO NOT INCLUDE TRACK FILENAME NORMALIZATION**

+Your ONLY task is album classification and organization.
+Do NOT include any track filename normalization, track renaming suggestions, or track-level information in your response.
+Track filenames are provided for context only - use them to help identify the artist and album, but do NOT attempt to normalize or rename them in your output.

+You must respond with EXACTLY the JSON schema shown above - no additional fields, especially no "track_normalization" field.

 ## VII.
 Critical Instructions

 1. **Be Decisive:** You must classify every album into exactly one category.
 No ambiguity.